-If you pull up a plant, most of the fungi cause water soaked lesions on roots.
+If you pull up a plant, most of the fungi will cause water-soaked lesions on roots.
 The color of the roots will be brick red.
 Scraping a root will reveal a dark interior.
-In many cases, the side roots rot away and the tap roots become hollow and dry.
-If there is sufficient moisture, lateral roots may form off of the taproot but these will be spindly and mostly ineffectual.
+In many cases, the side roots rot away, and the tap roots become hollow and dry.
+If there is sufficient moisture, lateral roots may form off of the taproot, but these will be spindly and mostly ineffectual.

 Bean Root Rot Control Methods

 Fungal diseases of beans are actually very simple to prevent.
 The most important control is crop rotation.
-Because the fungi persist in soil for years, they will attack the crop annually if it is planted in the same area.
-Without food, over time the fungus will die.
+Since the fungi persist in soil for years, they will attack the crop annually if it is planted in the same area.
+Without food, overtime the fungus will die.
 Avoid planting any of the other host plants listed above as well.